raspberrychris/workingathomechoice/content/_index.md

-As my desk didnt have a desk drawer for my keyboard I had to find a way to install one myself.
+As my desk didn't have a desk drawer for my keyboard I had to find a way to install one myself.
 Luckily this was a lot easier than i thought it would be and if you have got the keyboard above I can confirm that this model of pull out keyboard tray (LINK HERE) will work very well with the model of keyboard that i have suggested above.

 ## My recommendations for finding a good Mouse